Marreco202/Marreco202/README.md

 - 🔭 I’m currently working on AI mixed solutions and tools for improving open-source development
 - 🌱 I’m currently learning Software Architecture
+- 📫 Connect with me : <a href=https://www.linkedin.com/in/jo%C3%A3o-victor-godinho-woitschach-0a943b206/> LinkedIn</a>
 <!-- - 💬 Ask me about ... -->
 <!-- - 📫 How to reach me: () -->